Navigating Workers’ Comp and Third-Party Settlements

 You have the right to be safe from harm at work.
-When an injury occurs, certain rights are in place to support your recovery, protect your job and provide for a portion of your wages while you are out of work due to the injury.
+When you are injured at work, certain rights are in place to support your recovery, protect your job and provide for a portion of your wages while you are out of work due to the injury.

-Here are the top things to know about the rights that protect workers when they are severely injured at work.
+Top things to know about rights to protect you when injured at work.

-- You have the right to file a claim for workers’ compensation benefits.
+You have the right to file a claim for workers’ comp benefits.

 As long as you can show that your injury occurred at work while reasonably performing a job task or work duty, you are eligible for workers’ compensation benefits.
 These benefits cover the cost of medical expenses to treat the injury and approximately two-thirds of your regular pay, or Average Weekly Wage (AWW).